Gratitude Prompts – Journaling Ideas or Conversation Staters

 These gratitude prompts are perfect for helping explore the concept of gratitude with kids.
 As I work to have kids who are grateful instead of entitled, I’m looking for ways to make gratitude a habit in our lives.

-Thus, these gratitude prompts – we’ll use them both for gratitude journals as well as for conversation prompts.
+Thus, these gratitude prompts, which are part of our product, the Grateful Family Pack.
+We use these gratitude questions both for gratitude journals as well as for conversation prompts.
 They’re designed specifically with kids between the ages of about 5 to 12 in mind.

 Ideas for using gratitude prompts:

 Use as conversation starters at dinner table or talk about gratitude as part of a bedtime ritual.
 Doodle, draw or write about the prompts in a gratitude journal.
 Post a new gratitude prompt each week on the fridge or bulletin board.

 52 Gratitude Prompts for Journal or Conversation

 - Tell about a time you were grateful for something a friend did for you.

 - Tell about a time you were grateful for playing with someone.

 - Tell about a time that you were grateful for someone helping you when you were hurt.